andrew/ultimate-awesome/README.md

 - [defi-derivatives](https://github.com/0xperp/defi-derivatives) -  A hopefully comprehensive guide to the defi derivative landscape.
 - [awesome-tdd](https://github.com/unicodeveloper/awesome-tdd) - :book: :articulated_lorry:  Curated list of awesome resources: books, videos, articles about using TDD(Test Driven Development).
 - [Awesome-Speech-Enhancement](https://github.com/nanahou/Awesome-Speech-Enhancement) - A tutorial for Speech Enhancement researchers and practitioners.
 The purpose of this repo is to organize the world’s resources for speech enhancement and make them universally accessible and useful.
+- [awesome-cheminformatics](https://github.com/hsiaoyi0504/awesome-cheminformatics) - A curated list of Cheminformatics libraries and software.
 - [awesome-alternative-military-service](https://github.com/sesang06/awesome-alternative-military-service) - 정보처리 산업기능요원을 위한 쓸만한 정보들.
 - [awesome-automotive-can-id](https://github.com/iDoka/awesome-automotive-can-id) - :tractor: Collect of CAN IDs and its payloads for various car brands/models in one place.
 Might be useful  for Cyber Security Researchers, Reverse Engineers, and Automotive Electronics Enthusiasts.
 - [awesome-multi-task-learning](https://github.com/thuml/awesome-multi-task-learning) - 2024 up-to-date list of DATASETS, CODEBASES and PAPERS on Multi-Task Learning (MTL),  from Machine Learning perspective.
 - [awesome-explorables](https://github.com/blob42/awesome-explorables) - A curated list of awesome explorable explanations.
 - [awesome-design-systems](https://github.com/klaufel/awesome-design-systems) - 📒 A curated list of bookmarks, resources and articles about design systems focused on developers.
+- [awesome-web3](https://github.com/ahmet/awesome-web3) - A curated list of awesome Web3 resources, libraries, tools and more.
 - [awesome-notion](https://github.com/spencerpauly/awesome-notion) - A curated list of awesome Notion related things.
 - [awesome-threejs](https://github.com/AxiomeCG/awesome-threejs) - 3️⃣ A curated list of awesome ThreeJS resources.
 - [awesome-russian-it](https://github.com/unchase/awesome-russian-it) - :book: :headphones: :tv: :calendar: Список полезных русскоязычных ресурсов, связанных с ИТ -
-- [awesome-cheminformatics](https://github.com/hsiaoyi0504/awesome-cheminformatics) - A curated list of Cheminformatics libraries and software.
 - [macos-apps](https://github.com/linsa-io/macos-apps) - Awesome macOS apps.
 - [awesome-buttplug](https://github.com/buttplugio/awesome-buttplug) - A list of awesome projects that use the Buttplug Sex Toy Control Library.
 - [awesome-cicd-security](https://github.com/myugan/awesome-cicd-security) - :books: A curated list of awesome CI CD security resources.